STATUTES OF EURORAI

 3. The legal status of each body shall be respected.

-Article 3 – Members –
+Article 3 – The Members –

-2. The admission of an audit institution is subject to its acceptance of the present Statutes and to the approval of the Management Committee.
+2. The admission of an audit institution is subject to its acceptance of the present Statutes and to the approval by the Management Committee.
 The General Assembly shall confirm the admission of a new member at its next ordinary session.

 3. Withdrawal from EURORAI shall be effected by written notification to the Management Committee.

 4. The Management Committee may admit other public finance audit institutions as associated members with no right to vote and determine the conditions of said admission.
-The General Assembly shall confirm at its next ordinary session the admission of these associated members.
+The General Assembly shall confirm at its next ordinary session the admission of these associate members.

 5. The Management Committee may admit as observers other institutions and associations which deal with public sector audit, establish the conditions for an admission of this nature, and conclude those agreements which are considered necessary in this respect.
 The General Assembly shall be informed and shall give its confirmation on the matter at its next ordinary session.

-Article 4 – Organs –
+Article 4 – Governing Bodies –

 a. the General Assembly